Ensembl/ensembl-client/src/assets/browser/commander/INTERNALS.md

 A more sophisticated approach could probably have been devised, but at the samce time retaiining the clarity and lack of clutter of this approach would be more difficult.

-## Action Queue
+## ActionLink and RequestLink

 Tasks communicate with the `Executor` via their `Agent`.
-To do so, each `Agent` is associated with an `ActionLink` which is a queue to which the `Agent` adds and the `Executor` removes.
-Every message is associated with a particular task and so includes the corresponding `TaskContainerHandle`. `TaskActionLink` wraps the sending of messages for the `Agent` and supplies the correct `TaskContainerHandle`.
+To do so, each `Agent` is associated with to `Links`, a `Link<Action>` and a `Link<Request>` which are queues to which the `Agent` adds and the `Executor` removes.
+Every message is associated with a particular task and so includes the corresponding `TaskContainerHandle`. `TaskLink<Action>` and `TaskLink<Request>` wrap the sending of messages for the `Agent` and supplies the correct `TaskContainerHandle`.

+`Request` and `Action` handle different message types. `Action` handles blocking and unblocking of existing tasks.
+It has strict ordering requirements and must be `Send` so that it can be used as a waker in futures. `Request` handles other requests (new timers, tasks, etc), which initiate timers and tasks.
+To avoid unnecessary constraints on commander's API, this is not `Send`.
+Both queues are exhausted during a single service phase of the executor.

 ## service/execute Alternation